 (3) Through a meeting, email conference, or conference call which includes the appellant, the Director, and any involved parties if those parties so desire, the Subcommittee shall reach a decision.
 The decision of the Subcommittee is final for the National Tournament operation.

-- During the tournament, the Director shall take no action which he or she believes will depart from normal operating procedures of the NDT, without first contacting the coaches of the teams involved.
-When the Director believes his or her action will depart from normal operating procedures of the NDT, he or she shall consult with a three-person Tournament Procedures Advisory Subcommittee of the National Committee.
+2. During the tournament, the Director shall take no action which they believe will depart from normal operating procedures of the NDT, without first contacting the coaches of the teams involved.
+When the Director believes their action will depart from normal operating procedures of the NDT, they shall consult with a three-person Tournament Procedures Advisory Subcommittee of the National Committee.

-- The Chair of the National Committee shall respond to the appellant notifying him or her of the Subcommittee’s findings and any National Committee actions with regard to the appeal.
+d.
+The Chair of the National Committee shall respond to the appellant notifying them of the Subcommittee’s findings and any National Committee actions with regard to the appeal.

-- Anyone can bring to the attention of the National Committee interpretations or decisions of the Director which he or she considers potentially precedent setting.
+b.
+Anyone can bring to the attention of the National Committee interpretations or decisions of the Director which they consider potentially precedent setting.

 (1) Appeals of such decisions should be addressed to the Chair of the National Committee and should explain the nature and justification for the appeal.

 (2) The Chair of the National Committee shall report in writing to the appellant on the Committee’s review and action.

 In any year that the CEDA topic selection process includes the following elements:

 1.The CEDA topic release date is no later than August 15, and,